JesperDramsch/phd-thesis/methods-theory/index.rst

 However, fields with data present in machine-readable format experienced accelerated adoption of machine learning tools and applications.
-For example, Z. E. Ross, Meier, and Hauksson (2018) were able to successfully apply CNNs to seismological phase detection, relying on an extensive catalogue of hand-picked data (Z. E. Ross, Meier, and Hauksson 2018) and consequently generalize this work (Zachary E. Ross et al.
+For example, Z. E. Ross, Meier, and Hauksson (2018) were able to successfully apply convolutional neural networks to seismological phase detection, relying on an extensive catalogue of hand-picked data (Z. E. Ross, Meier, and Hauksson 2018) and consequently generalize this work (Zachary E. Ross et al.
 2018b).
 It has to be noted that synthetic or specifically sampled data